akihirao/At_Reseq_sim/README.md

 ## Usage
-Run a series of the shell scripts in the order listes after changing paths according to your environemt:
+Run a series of the shell scripts in the order listed after changing paths according to your environemt:

 ```bash
 Pipe.01.Col6909.genome.sh